mizerc/mizerc.github.io/content/posts/rollup-n-react.md

 ## Rollup

 Rollup is a module bundler for JavaScript.

-It has built-in support for ES modules (ESM, like `import` and `export`).
+- It has built-in support for ES modules (ESM, like `import` and `export`).
-It has built-in watch mode.
+- It has built-in watch mode.
-You can expand the features with plugins.
+- You can expand features with plugins.

 ## Setup

-Initialize a new NPM project
+Create a folder for the project and initialize a new NPM project.

+`mkdir project-name`

+`cd project-name`

 `npm init -y`